2016 Red Shoulder Ranch Chardonnay

 — Virginie Boone, Wine Enthusiast

-“… deep, intense, apple, melon and stone fruit aroma with spicy notes and hints of honeysuckle and lemon zest; medium-full body; nicely balanced, citrus, melon, apple, and stone fruit flavors with good depth, zesty acidity, well integrated oak, mineral notes, and a slight creaminess in the mouthfeel; lingering aftertaste.
-Very appealing now, though should be even better in a year or two.
-Very highly recommended.”
+“… deep, intense, apple and stone fruit aroma with spicy and tropical notes, and hints of honeysuckle and lemon zest; medium-full body; deep, rich, ripe, layered, citrus, apple, and stone fruit flavors with good depth and acid balance, well integrated oak, mineral notes, and a plush, slightly creamy mouthfeel; lingering aftertaste … Very highly recommended.”

 — California Grapevine